workarea-commerce/workarea/docs/source/articles/fulfillment-skus.html.md

 ## Fulfillment Tokens

-A `Fulfillment::Token` is a documented associated to the Fulfillment SKU that stores a secure random string.
+A `Fulfillment::Token` is a document associated to the Fulfillment SKU that stores a secure random string.
 This association allows a URL with a unique token to be used to provide access to the `file` on the `Fulfillment::SKU` document.
 Tokens will also be associated to a user and an order if generated as a result of a customer placing an order.
 Tokens can also be generated via the admin UI.

 Tokens do not expire, and the URLs they generate are not restricted to a specific user.
 However, the number of times a token is downloaded is tracked and displayed within the admin UI.
 If an admin user notices an unusually high number of downloads for a token, they can disable that token and prevent it from being used for any future downloads.